chartmann1590/VowVault/README.md

 - 🔄 **Immich Sync** - Sync to your own Immich server
 - 📱 **PWA Debug Tools** - Monitor and troubleshoot PWA issues
 - 💾 **Batch Download** - Download all content as ZIP file
-- 🏆 **Photo of the Day Management** - Select and manage daily featured photos
+- 🏆 **Photo of the Day Management** - Select and manage daily featured photos with automatic candidate system

 ## 📸 Screenshots